segmentio/analytics-python/README.md

 doesn't  retain timezone information with the datetime object.
 This means that our code can only guess about what timezone you were referring to.

-If you have an ISO format timestamp string that contains this information, you can do the following:
+If you have an ISO format timestamp string that contains timezone information, you can do the following:
 ```python
 >>> import dateutil.parser